Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/features/stripe-payments-for-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Stripe Forms</a>.
 Keep users on your site while collecting Stripe payments from a credit card form.
 Select from one time and recurring charges in donation and order forms.
 Stripe processes payments with simple PCI compliance.
 * <a href="https://formidableforms.com/features/authorize-net-payments/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Authorize.net AIM</a>.
 Process one-time payments in order forms and price calculators with Authorize.net AIM.
 For recurring payments or easier security compliance, we recommend Stripe.
 * <a href="https://formidableforms.com/features/customizable-woocommerce-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">WooCommerce product configurator</a>.
 Add custom fields to a WooCommerce product order form and collect extra data when a product is added to the cart.
 Use calculations in your WooCommerce form for variable pricing and upload files with orders.
-* <a href="https://formidableforms.com/features/mailchimp-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">MailChimp Contact Forms</a>.
-Add and update leads in a MailChimp email marketing list from a lead form, online order, or email form.
+* <a href="https://formidableforms.com/features/mailchimp-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Mailchimp Contact Forms</a>.
+Add and update leads in a Mailchimp email marketing list from a lead form, online order, or email form.
 * Constant Contact.
 Create leads automatically with a newsletter signup form.
 * AWeber Forms.
 Subscribe users to an AWeber mailing list when a signup form is submitted.
 * <a href="https://formidableforms.com/features/mailpoet-newsletters-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">MailPoet Newsletters</a>.
 Fill your email marketing lists from newsletter signup forms.
 Then send WordPress newsletters from your own site using MailPoet.